GenAI Concepts

 As a [life influencer ( the role)], create a [blog post (the task)] about the benefits of daily exercsie in a [PDF (the format)], with an [accessible and enthusiastic tone (the style)]

-If the task is too complicated, break it down into steps to make it easier for the chosen Gen-AI to read and interpret.
+If the task is too complicated, break it down into steps to make it easier for the GenAI model to read and interpret.

 Machine learning

-Machine learning is a set of techniques for creating algorithms so that computational systems can learn from data.
+Machine learning (sometimes seen as ML) is a set of techniques for creating algorithms so that computational systems can learn from data.

-Higher-quality data helps algorithms improve their accuracy in various tasks, whether it be recognising faces in photos, predicting the weather, or recommending products to buy.
+Higher quality data helps algorithms improve their accuracy in various tasks, such as recognising faces in photos, predicting the weather or recommending products to buy.

 Types of machine learning